shikamusenge/nisr-capital-market/README.md

 2) ######## package to be installed ###########

-pip install pandas streamlit plotly pip install openpyxl
+pip install pandas streamlit plotly openpyxl

 3) ########### to run this project #############